isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-soundproof-a-room-cheaply/index.md

 This is because since there are no obstacles, sound waves travel faster and they are never absorbed by anything.
 On the other hand, a room full of stuff has no echo and usually is quieter.
 To soundproof a room using furniture, you can arrange your heaviest pieces of furniture next to the walls that are letting in the most sound, such as the walls facing the street and in front of windows.

-Some of the best [soundproofing](https://pestpolicy.com/best-soundproof-earmuffs-for-sleeping/) furniture includes sofas, wardrobes, dressers, bookcases, and tables.
+Some of the best [soundproofing](https://pestpolicy.com/best-soundproof-earmuffs-for-sleeping/)furniture includes sofas, wardrobes, dressers, bookcases, and tables.
 Read Also: Noise Cancelling Headphones

 ###  2. Use carpets and rugs to soundproof the floor